diskoverdata/diskover-docs/source_files/install_docker.md

 Below is a few example Docker files that could be used to help set up Diskover in Docker if you are using Essential + versions and/or want to build your own container.

->Note: The Docker files below assume that you have downloaded Diskover archive file and extracted the source files into a directory and are in that directory.
+>Note: The Diskover Docker files below assume that you have downloaded Diskover archive file and extracted the source files into a directory and are in the diskover or diskover-web directory (depending on what container is getting built).

 ### Elasticsearch container